schememind/Novelcliff/README.md

 # Novelcliff
-ASCII platformer game (still in progress).
+ASCII platformer game (still work in progress).

+Open any text file on your hard drive and it is then transformed into a platformer game with a goal to reach the bottom of the file, earning points by collecting coins and eliminating enemies.

 ![Alt Text](https://media.giphy.com/media/UpIo5gYhZ3eX0kMvqI/giphy.gif)